XnLogicaL/XnLogicaL/README.md

 - Discord: `ceo_oftaxfraud`

 ## PS
 Everything I post here is licensed by me or includes credit for the original author.

-I do not develop malicious software such as;
+I do not develop malicious software such as Malware, Spyware, Exploits, Cheats, etc. This is not a portfolio.
-- Malware
-- Spyware
-- Exploits
-- Cheats
-- etc.

-This is not a portfolio.
 Not for hire.